shoes for platform tennis

 Court Shoe Affordability

 This aspect is SO crucial in my opinion.
 Even the folks at the APTA think it’s important.
+It’s easy to find a great pair of Nike court shoes that are comfortable and feel great.

+But, they will could cost you well over $150 dollars.
 If you wear them to play platform tennis even 3 days a week, those expensive court shoes are going to be toast in a matter of months.

 Instead, the American Platform Tennis Association informed me that choosing an affordable pair is the smartest way to go.